wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/1-introduction.md

 Teams has evolved into the primary client for intelligent communications in Microsoft 365, replacing the Skype for Business client.

 This module examines the key features of Microsoft Teams.
-It provides instruction on how to manage authentication and access to Teams, implement guest access, manage audio conferencing, and implement phone systems.
+It provides instruction on how to manage authentication and access to Teams, implement guest access, manage audio conferencing, select a voice solution using Microsoft Teams Phone, and configure organizational settings in Microsoft Teams.

 After completing this module, you'll be able to: